Subsum Sets: Intervals, Cantor Sets, and Cantorvals: Bi-Geometric Sequences

 Note that, since we require $\beta>\half$, \refer{eqn}{nonincratio2} puts further limitations on the possible values of \alp{}:

 or

 By contrast, \refer{eqn}{nonincratio1} puts no further restrictions on \bet{}.

-We can try to analyze the subsum set of a bi-geometric sequence by using the idea of an \emph{iterated function system} (\cite{Barnsley}, \cite{Edgar:Measure}).
-Suppose we have a sequence defined in terms of two parameters $\recip{3}<\alpha<\half<\beta<1$, subject to \eqref{eqn:nonincratio1} and \eqref{eqn:nonincratio2}, by
+We can try to analyze the subsum set of a bi-geometric sequence by using the idea of an \emph{iterated function system} (\cite{Barnsley}, \cite{Fractals}).
+Suppose we have a sequence defined in terms of two parameters $\recip{3}<\alpha<\half<\beta<1$, subject to \eqref{eqn:nonincratio1} and \eqref{eqn:nonincratio2}, by \refer{eqn}{bigeom}.
+The sets \Cuts{0} and \Cuts{1} are the same, and we can describe the set \Cuts{2} in terms of the set $\Cuts{0}=\clint{0}{1}$ as the union of four intervals \Js{ij}, $i,j\in\single{0,1}$, each of length $\Xs{2}=(1-\alpha)(1-\beta)$, with respective endpoints